FAQ: Prepare for Your Cruise

 Guests are expected to make all arrangements regarding dialysis, whether self-administered on board or at a shoreside facility.
 Environmental Officers can assure that dialysis waste disposal policies are followed, including providing the stateroom with a closed lid waste receptacle lined with a bio-hazardous bag for care of bags or pouches of bio-hazardous waste.

-Finally, you should be aware that there are charges associated with being treated in the medical facility during the course of the cruise, and that ordinary trip travel interruption insurance does not generally cover such treatment costs if you require medical consultation or treatment.
+Finally, you should be aware that there are charges associated with being treated in the medical facility during your cruise, and that ordinary trip travel interruption insurance does not generally cover such treatment costs if you require medical consultation or treatment.
 An itemized bill will be provided which can be submitted to the guest’s health insurance company after the required treatment is charged to the onboard account.

-If you will require oxygen supplementation during your sailing, please contact our Fleet Medical Department by emailing firstname.lastname@example.org.
+If you will require oxygen supplementation during your sailing, please contact our Health Services Team by emailing firstname.lastname@example.org.
 You will be asked to send a letter or prescription from your doctor.
 You will also be required to let us know the type of equipment you will be using and whether you will be bringing your own supplies or if you will be having the equipment delivered to the ship.

 Princess is dedicated to offering the finest cruising experience to our guests with disabilities.
 Our ships provide a quality of service and a variety of accessible features to make your voyage a relaxing and enjoyable experience.
 We are working on additional modifications to the fleet as well as our services to further enhance your guest experience.